nutthapornF/React/README.md

 <h1 align="center">Project from Udemy</h1>
-These are projects from Udemy online course that i have taken
+These are projects i'm learning from online Source

-**course**:

-- React Tutorial and Projects Course(2022) By John Smilga